New series explores life, love, science and spirit

 "Our big guiding question is what does it mean to be human?" said Paul Dedell.
 "This isn’t a performance series.
 We wanted to have that idea of exploring the sacred in myriad ways."

 The series begins this Saturday, with the first of two events exploring the divine chemistry of love.
 On Saturday, from 1 to 3 p.m., Dr. Lesley Fishelman presents "The Divine Biology of Love: Best Self Practices" in the Education Conference Room at the Brattleboro Retreat.
 The presentation includes an experiential workshop, time for individual and group reflection and an opportunity to engage in Best Self practices that make maximum use of the brain’s capacity for developing higher levels of awareness, understanding, love, faith and compassion.
+Dr. Fishelman founded the first Stress Management and Holistic Pain Management program at Harvard Community Health Plan in Boston and the Alternative Medicine program at its Kenmore Center.
+She served as Chief of Outpatient Psychiatry at the Anna Marsh Behavioral Care Clinic in Brattleboro.

 The series takes a musical turn the next weekend with a performance of Paul Dedell’s composition "Songs of Divine Chemistry" on Sunday, Feb.
 16, at 4 p.m., at Centre Congregational Church, 193 Main St. Performed by the Brattleboro Concert Choir, directed by Susan, four years ago, the piece has been revised and reworked and will be performed by Matt Hensrud, tenor, the Winged Voices, the Jubilee Girls Choir and The Limbic System Percussion Ensemble.